sheimi/dessert-house/README.md

 Overview
 --------
-    It is a homework and implemented by python, jinja, bottle.
+    It is a homework and implemented in python.